-Scleroderma literally means "hard skin", derived from the Greek words sklerosis which means hardness and derma which means skin.
-Referred to often as a single disease, scleroderma is actually a symptom of a group of diseases complicated by an abnormal growth of connective tissue which supports the skin and internal organs.
+Scleroderma literally means "hard skin", derived from the Greek words sklerosis (which means hardness) and derma (which means skin).
+Often thought of as a single disease, scleroderma is actually a symptom of a group of diseases that are complicated by an abnormal growth of connective tissue ( tissue which supports the skin and internal organs).

-Some types of scleroderma have a limited abnormal process, making the skin hard and tight.
-Other types are more complicated and affect blood vessels and internal organs such as the:
+Some types of scleroderma have a limited abnormal process which primarily making the skin hard and tight.
+Other types are more complicated, affecting blood vessels and internal organs, such as the:

-Scleroderma is considered both a rheumatic disease (conditions characterized by inflammation and/or pain in the muscles, joints, or fibrous tissue) and a connective tissue disease (affects the major substances in the skin, tendons, and bones.)
+Scleroderma is considered both a rheumatic disease (conditions characterized by inflammation and pain in the muscles, joints, or fibrous tissue) and a connective tissue disease (conditions that affect the major substances in the skin, tendons, and bones.)